 A number of studies have found a favorable association between the consumption of diets rich in fruits and vegetables and a lower risk for chronic diseases including cancer and cardiovascular disease.
 If you are a nutrition consultant, coach your clients to eat more of them!

 The mechanism behind the health-promoting effects of these plant foods has been attributed to phytochemicals, which are bioactive compounds having antioxidant and anti-inflammatory properties.
+Bananas are also a fruit with similar health properties.

 The most abundant phytochemicals found in strawberries are ellagic acid and the flavonoids anthocyanin, catechin, quercetin and kaempferol.